 A. The recent Indoor Gardener column on bromeliads stimulated readers' questions on how to grow pineapples.

-Pineapples (Ananas comosus) may be grown from pineapple tops.
+Pineapple (Ananas comosus) may be grown from pineapple tops.
 Cut off the top with about one inch of fruit.
-Trim the flesh away to hard stringly tissue.
+Trim the flesh away to hard stringy tissue.
 Strip off several layers of the lower leaves and set the crown upside down on a jar or pot.
 Allow the cut surface to dry for three days to a week.

 Choose a pot that is at least 6 inches deep and provide for good water drainage by using a generous supply of gravel or broken pot pieces in the bottom.